reidmorrison/semantic_logger/README.md

 Tagged Logging

-* Supply custom data to be added to every log entry within a block of code, including libraries and existing Gems
+* Supply custom data to be added to every log entry within a block of code, including libraries and existing gems
+* Tagged logging is critical for any high traffic site so that one can narrow down log entries for a single call that is mixed in with log entries from hundreds of other log entries

 High Performance